inspired/cisco_ios/README.md

 - Change management transactions now resorts to using _time if event_id is missing.
 - Changed result field for authentication events to vendor_action for CIM compliance.
 Also changed in the TA
+- All searches now use eventtypes instead of sourcetype=cisco:ios

 ##### Known issues